 Is My Consumer Unit / Fuse Board Safe?

-Old fuse boards that do not meet the current 17th edition IEE wiring regulations can become dangerous depending on the load placed upon them.
-Every electrical installation deteriorates with age and use.
+Old fuse boards that do not meet the current 18th Edition IET wiring regulations can become dangerous depending on the load placed upon them.
+Subsequently, every electrical installation deteriorates with age and use.

-If your fuse board has a wooden backing, cast iron switches or a mixture of fuses it more than likely dates back to pre-1960 and will therefore require replacement.
-These older fuse boards give little or no protection from electric shocks and should be upgraded to a new Consumer Unit which meets the current 17th edition IEE wiring regulations.
+If your fuse board has a wooden backing, cast iron switches or a mixture of fuses it more than likely dates back to pre-1960 and will therefore need a replacement.
+These older fuse boards give little or no protection from electric shocks.
+They should have an upgrade to a new Consumer Unit which also meets the current 18th edition IEE wiring regulations.

-The new consumer units which meet the current 17th Edition wiring regulations have dual RCD (Residual Current Breakers) to split the load and ensure that if one RCD trips then there is still some power to each floor of the property and gives protection against electric shocks.
+The new consumer units which meet the current 18th Edition wiring regulations are all metal due to being fire retardant (plastic fuse boards/consumer units are no longer allowed to be installed) have dual RCD (Residual Current Breakers) to split the load and make sure that if one RCD trips then there is still some power to each floor of the property and gives protection against electric shocks.

-- Has your wiring been checked in the last 10 years by a qualified electrician?
+- Has your wiring had a check in the last 10 years by a qualified electrician?

 - Do you have lights that use twisted old type flex?

-- Do your sockets or plugs get hot or have burn marks?
+- Sockets and plugs – do they get hot or have burn marks?

 - Do you need to use extension leads?